- Written by Dr.Mehmet Demircioglu

 A good plan looks at the whole scalp, not only the empty area.
 Hair restoration is not just filling a space.
 It is designing a result that can survive real skin behavior, ongoing hair loss, and future needs.

-The clinic should explain what would make surgery reasonable and what would make a delay wiser.
+During consultation, I want the explanation to be concrete about what would make surgery reasonable and what would make a delay wiser.
 This may include the severity of flaking, redness, itching, inflammation, product irritation, or the need for dermatology treatment before travel is confirmed.

 It also helps to know who will assess the scalp and who will perform the surgical steps.
 It matters because a reactive scalp needs judgment, not just a technical routine.
 That is one reason the question of who performs hair transplant surgery matters.